 IX.
-IX.
-Monitoring, Measurement, and Program Modifications 29 Does the SSMP accurately portray the methods of tracking and reporting selected performance indicators? \$ 0 If no, have the applicable SSMP sections been up pdated?
-30 Is the University able to sufficiently evaluate relevant information? the effectiveness of SSMP elements based on If no, have the applicable SSMP sections been updated?
-X. : SSMP Program Audits 31 Is this audit occurring at an appropriate frequency based on the size of the system and the number of SSOs?
-If no, have the applicable SSMP sections been up pdated?
-32 Will the audit be submitted to the Regional Water er Quality Control Board?
-6 If no, have the applicable SSMP sections been updated?
-33 Does this audit record changes made and/or corr ective actions taken?
-If no, have the applicable SSMP sections been u pdated?
+Monitoring, Measurement, and Program Mo odifications 29 Does the SSMP accurately portray the metho indicators? ds of tracking and reporting selected performance Ġ. If no, have the applicable SSMP sections been updated?
+30 Is the University able to sufficiently evaluate relevant information? te the effectiveness of SSMP elements based on If no, have the applicable SSMP sections been updated?
+X .
+SSMP Program Audits 31 Is this audit occurring at an appropriate free number of SSOs? quency based on the size of the system and the If no, have the applicable SSMP sections been updated?
+32 Will the audit be submitted to the Regional Wa ater Quality Control Board?
+If no, have the applicable SSMP sections been updated?
+33 Does this audit record changes made and/or co rrective actions taken?
+If no, have the applicable SSMP sections been updated?
 XI.
-Communication Program No. 34 Does the University effectively communicate the performance of their sanitary sewer systems with the public?
-If no, have the applicable SSMP sections been u pdated?
-35 Will the most current SSMP be posted on the Ur niversity's EH&S website?
-Audit Prepared By: Signature Date Signature Date Amanda Grey Jerry Higgins Name Name Environmental Programs Manager Maintenance Plumber Supervisor Title Title
+Communication Program 34 Does the University effectively communicate with the public? the performance of their sanitary sewer systems If no, have the applicable SSMP sections been updated?
+35 Will the most current SSMP be posted on the U University's EH&S website?
+35 Audit Prepared By: Omversity's EH&S website?
+Signature Date Signature Date 7 Amanda Gray